CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ### Q28: What is the monthly project status report?
 Which states must start submitting these reports?
 A: The monthly project status report is required during the Development phase or DDI (i.e. after the Implementation APD is approved leading up to the CR).
 This report is required as part of ORR and CR evidence.
 The monthly project status report apprises CMS of the project’s progress toward achieving the CEF and desired program outcomes.

 The monthly project status report includes information and updates on progress tracking, the testing framework, test results, and the defect and risk list.
-An example format is available in the MES Certification Repository on GitHub.
+Please reach out to your State Officer to get the template.
 The monthly project status report should be submitted to the state’s CMS State Officer via the applicable folder on CMS Box.

 ### Q29: What are operational reports, and what are states’ obligations for submitting them?
 A: To effectively demonstrate ongoing, successful system operations, states must submit operational reports containing metric data to CMS.
 The state’s operational reports must contain the metrics noted in their APD.
 The metrics captured in the operational reports document that the system is meeting the state’s planned outcomes and are evidence that the module meets all applicable requirements to demonstrate ongoing, successful system operations for the state’s claimed federal matching funds.